 The goal of the AFH-IDD is to provide necessary care while emphasizing the individual's independence.
-The goal is reached through a cooperative relationship between the provider; the individual; his/her legal representative, if applicable; and the Community Developmental Disabilities Program (CDDP) service coordinator.
+The goal is reached through a cooperative relationship between the provider, the individual, their legal representative (if applicable) and the Community Developmental Disabilities Program (CDDP) service coordinator.

 The AFH-IDD provides a setting that protects and encourages the individual's independence, dignity, choice and decision-making, allowing the individual to function at the highest level of independence possible.

 AFH-IDD homes in Oregon are inspected and licensed prior to receiving individuals for care and then annually to maintain licensure.
 The CDDP licensing staff works closely with the licensed provider to assure these activities are completed.
 CDDP licensing staff works with the Oregon Department of Human Services (ODHS) to assure that all aspects of licensing are complete and to provide technical assistance as needed.
 Licenses are issued by ODHS.
-Oregon Administrative Rule (Chapter 411 Division 360) governs the operation of the AFH-IDD.
+OAR 411-360 governs the operations of the AFH-IDD.